How to Transfer Music from iPhone to Google Pixel Phone Quickly

 iTransfer is a powerful and efficient iTunes replacement that gives you ability to transfer content among iPhone, iPad, iPod, Android phones, tablets, Mac, PC effortlessly (back and forth).
 You can rebuild your iTunes library, or just restore file from your iTunes/ iCloud backup.

-As for Music transferring focused on this article, the tool allows you to migrate all of your music or just individual tracks or selected playlists from your iPhone to Google Pixel/ Nexus smartphone or Google to iPhone, along with music info, like ratings, skips, play counts and more.
+As for Music transferring focused on this article, the tool allows you to migrate all of your music or just individual tracks or selected playlists from your iPhone to Google Pixel, along with music info, like ratings, skips, play counts and more.
 It even automatically fixes music info. if they're missing, as well as detects duplicates and delete them.

 Let's take a look at how it works on transferring music between Google Pixel/Nexus and iPhone.